Bangladesh Quarterly Economic Update (March 2013)

 The Bangladesh Quarterly Economic Updates provide recent economic data about the economy in Bangladesh.
-This issue includes economic data up to March 2012.
+This issue forecasts GDP to be lower in FY2013 than in FY2012.

 - Sector Performance and Economic Growth